 More than 90% countries have drastically reduced fluoride or sometimes completely banned its composition in water, they claim that this is a poison that can even kill.
 Although the effects are not always visible, some studies claim that fluoride contributes to aging.
-Perhaps the fact that there is no fluoride in water or toothpaste is one of the reasons why the Japanese don't show so much aging.
+Perhaps the fact that there is no fluoride in water or toothpaste is one of the reasons why the Japanese do not show so much aging.

-For those unaware, pure fluoride is a highly corrosive yellow gas used to kill microbes, but it can also affect our cells.
+For those unaware, pure fluorine is a highly corrosive yellow gas used to kill microbes, but it can also affect our cells.
 It is so corrosive that it can be used to corrode steel, glass, iron and aluminum.

-Don’t Japanese use fluoride?
+Japanese don't use fluoride?
 Is fluoride toothpaste good or not?

 This fluoride issue sounds like a political debate on the internet.
 Perhaps the lack of fluoride is responsible for the amount of rotten teeth in many Japanese, although I believe it is just the person's negligence to go to the dentist.
 Unfortunately, the Japanese health plan does not include dental plans, and the Dentist appointments are very expensive..

 Although there is no fluoride in Japan's water, nearly all prefectures encourage students to participate in a fluoride mouthwash program.
 Consumption of fluoridated water can be harmful, but there are no major risks in using mouthwashes or other methods to prevent cavities.

 Although the S-FMR program has been implemented across Japan, not all schools or students participate in the fluoride mouthwash process.
 The number of participating schools is close to 10% and few students participate in this incentive.